adrianbreazu/temp_battery_esp8266/README.md

 #About

 This is a simple ESP8266-01 project that measures the temperature every 30 minutes (can be easily adjusted from the code) and sends to a web server using POST requests.
+To enable access to WWW add DNS to the code

 #Hardware requirements